 A mystery to generations of Americans, Cuba is often thought of as being stuck in a bygone era.
 Having made multiple trips to Cuba over the last three years, I can tell you that is not the case.

 Cuba’s high-quality biotech sector is thriving, led in part by the Center for Molecular Immunology (CIM) in Havana.
-I visited the CIM in April 2015 as part of a group that included Roswell Park Comprehensive Cancer Center’s (Roswell Park) President and CEO Candace Johnson, PhD, and New York Governor Andrew Cuomo.
+I visited the CIM in April 2015 as part of a group that included Roswell Park Comprehensive Cancer Center’s (Roswell Park) President and CEO Candace Johnson, PhD, and New York Governor's office.
 Following face-to-face meetings with CIM representatives and researchers, an agreement was finalized to bring their lung cancer vaccine, CIMAVax, to Roswell Park and the United States for clinical testing and U.S. Food and Drug Administration (FDA) inspection.

 So, what is CIMAvax?
 First and foremost, let me immediately clear up a potential misconception — CIMAvax, in its current form, is not the type of vaccine that would be administered to children to prevent them from some day getting lung cancer.

 Rather, CIMAvax is intended for lung cancer patients and for those at high risk for the disease, including smokers and patients who may have had lung cancer removed surgically.
 Unlike other immunotherapies, CIMAvax does not target cancer directly and it is not personalized.
 Rather, the vaccine targets a growth factor (EGF) necessary for the cancer to survive.
 By targeting and effectively depleting this growth factor, the cancer starves and its progress slows, prolonging patients’ lives.